rique/task_management_system/README.md

 ## Key Implementation Decisions

-* **Django REST Framework:** Chosen for its robust API development capabilities and built-in features like serializers and generic views.
+* **Django REST Framework:** Chosen for its API development capabilities and built-in features like serializers and generic views.
 * **SQLite:** Used for simplicity and ease of setup in a development environment.
 * **JWT Authentication (Simple JWT):** Implemented for secure API authentication.
 * **Dockerization:** Used to containerize the application and simplify setup.